SatyamRaj2007/SatyamRaj2007/README.md

 ### Hi there 👋!
 I am Satyam Raj.
-A Final year student at Chandigarh university.
+A First year student at Chandigarh university.

 ## I'm a Developer and Student!!